Lyle-Tafoya/CollageMaker/README.md

 --width,   -w | Set the width of the final collage in pixels.
 Defaults to 1920.
 ```

 If --path is not set, CollageMaker will look for a file "./images.txt".
+This is simply a plain text file containing one absolute path to an image per line.
 To generate this file, run the following command in the root of your image folder
 ````
 ls -d -1 $PWD/**/*.[jpg,png,bmp]* > images.txt
 ````